rajesh-lab/symile/src/data_processing/symile_mimic/README.md

 | `--cxr_crop`       | Crop for preprocessing CXRs.                             | int        | 320              |

 The script typically completes in 1 hour when executed with 16 CPUs and 150GB of memory.

+Following [CheXpert](https://github.com/stanfordmlgroup/chexpert-model), each CXR is scaled such that the smaller edge is set to `cxr_scale = 320`, followed by a square crop (random for training or center for validation and testing).
+Images are then normalized using the ImageNet mean and standard deviation.
+The ECG signal is normalized to lie within the range $[-1, 1]$.